gatsbyjs/gatsby/docs/docs/adding-react-components.md

 Here's an example of adding a third-party component to your site.

 First, you have to install the component or library's package via a package manager.
 It's recommended not to mix package managers, so if you use npm, don't use another and vice versa.
 If there's a relevant Gatsby plugin, you should install and use that plugin.

+In this example, you'll install both a plugin and the library it depends on:

 ```shell
 npm install gatsby-plugin-material-ui @material-ui/core